 where $F$ is a function class from where to pick the specific function $f(\cdot)$.
 Importantly, $R\big(f(\cdot)\big)$ is the generic regularizer that summarizes the complexity of $f(\cdot)$.
 The latter is a tool that allows us to solve the common trade-off between an as high as possible in-sample fit and an as high as possible flexibility of the prediction model, able to take on board new out-of-sample information.
 It is the solution to the so-called bias-variance trade-off.
 The set of regularizers, $R$'s, will change following standards proposed by each method that we will compare in the following paragraphs.
 Eventually, any method shall minimize the constrained loss function represented in eq. \ref{eq: generic}, while searching for the function that can be better used to process new out-of-sample information.

-As a common strategy across our different models, we will pick at random $80\%$ of our French firms to be considered as in-sample information and use it to train the generic statistical learning algorithm while keeping the remaining $20\%$ as out-of-sample information to predict export status.
+As a common strategy across our different models, we will pick at random $80\%$ of our French firms to be considered as in-sample information.
+We will then use it to train the generic statistical learning algorithm.
+We will keep the remaining $20\%$ as out-of-sample information to predict export status.
 Hence, we will be able to assess the accuracy of our predictions within the limit of our data sources.